Sundin/mac-setup/README.md

 [Generate a SSH key](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for your new computer and [add it on Github](https://github.com/settings/keys).
 Now you can clone this repo!

 ## Auto config
+I have written a script to configure many system settings the way I want them.

+Just run it like this:

     ./auto-config.sh